gaphor/gaphor/docs/index.rst

    manual/index

-Running Gaphor on different platforms:
+Setting up a development environment, and packaging Gaphor on different
+platforms:

 .. toctree::
    :maxdepth: 1